kvalluru-srk/pdsnd_github/README.md

 ### Description
-Describe what your project is about and what it does
+Describe what your project is about and what it does It Calculates most busy day of a month, week, popular source and destination.
+Peak hour of the day.

 ### Files used
 Include the files used Bike rental data for three city Chicago, Washington & New York City